Anand-Avinash-Bhalerao/EasyPay/README.md

 5. Fetch NPCI public Keys.

 To make this App work, Setup the backend:
 1. Setup the PSP/Bank Server.
-[PSP Server](https://github.com/Anand-Avinash-Bhalerao/PSP-Bank-Server---Springboot)
 2. Setup the NPCI Server.
-[NPCI Server](https://github.com/Anand-Avinash-Bhalerao/NPCI-Server---Springboot)
 3. Setup the mySQL databases.

 After installing the app: